Jet Modellers Association Web Site

 Dave Wilshere – Chairman

 His modelling interest goes way back to the early 70s when he started flying a Graupner Dandy glider - controlled by a Reed set!
-All sorts of fixed wing and helis followed (he won lots of comps flying helis) and his first taste of jet flying came via electric jets, and later with a gas turbine powered Graupner Hotspot.
-Dave’s built too many jets to mention, but lists the Airworld L-39, BVM Super Bandit, Bobcat and CARF Lightning amongst his favourites.
+All sorts of fixed wing and helicopters followed (he won lots of comps flying helis) His first taste of jet flying came via electric jets, and later with a gas turbine powered Graupner Hotspot.
+Dave’s built too many jets to mention, but the fleet grows yearly.
+Dave lives in Watford with his wife Morag and three children.

 Roger Kilbey Secretary